kilofox/kohana/system/guide/kohana/bootstrap.md

 The bootstrap is located at `application/bootstrap.php`.
 It is responsible for setting up the Kohana environment and executing the main response.
 It is included by `index.php` (see [Request flow](flow))

 [!!]
 The bootstrap is responsible for the flow of your application.
-In previous versions of Kohana the bootstrap was in `system` and was somewhat of an unseen, uneditible force.
+In previous versions of Kohana the bootstrap was in `system` and was somewhat of an unseen, uneditable force.
 In Kohana 3 the bootstrap takes on a much more integral and versatile role.
 Do not be afraid to edit and change your bootstrap however you see fit.

 ## Environment setup